Gay Liberation Monument: Background of the Stonewall Riots, the inspiration for Gay Liberation

 The Stonewall Riots in Greenwich Village in June 1969 are widely remembered and commemorated as a watershed event in the movement for Gay liberation, and the later LGBT movements in New York City and worldwide.
 In the early morning hours of June 28, 1969, police forces raided the Stonewall Inn, located on Christopher Street in New York City.
 This was a common occurrence during an era when it was still illegal to serve liquor to out lesbian and gay people, and payoffs to the police and organized crime were a routine part of running a gay bar.
 A number of patrons were harassed by police.
 This was also common, but this time patrons fought back.
 An agitated crowd of patrons, gay street kids from the nearby park, and officers alike began to congregate on the nearby sidewalks.
 Patrons and street kids were shouting at the police and physically fighting back as the police tried to arrest them.
 A number of individuals in the crowd threw coins at the police, who wound up barricading themselves inside the bar.
 At some point the bar was set on fire.
 Over the rest of the night and into the next morning, then again every night for the following week, thousands of people marched in the streets, alternately confronting and fleeing from the cops.
 Out of this rebellion, several new activist groups such as the Gay Liberation Front, the Gay Activists Alliance, and Street Transvestite Action Revolutionaries were formed.

 History of Segal's Gay Liberation

-Original Plans for Gay Liberation
+Original plans for Gay Liberation

-The original plan for Segal's commission (which was introduced on the tenth anniversary of the Stonewall Riots) was to create two separate castings of Gay Liberation and to place one of them in Christopher Park in Greenwich Village, New York City, and to place the other casting in Los Angeles.
+The original plan for Segal's commission by the physicist and neurologist Peter Putnam (which was introduced on the tenth anniversary of the Stonewall Riots) was to create two separate castings of Gay Liberation and to place one of them in Christopher Park in Greenwich Village, New York City, and to place the other casting in Los Angeles.
 Although many legislators and city organizations endorsed its commission in Greenwich Village, many local residents opposed the plans for the monument's installation.
 Ultimately, New York City failed to allocate the funding necessary to complete the project.
-The casting that had been created for placement in Los Angeles also was not ultimately displayed because the local governing body did not approve of the work, so the project was made to be fulfilled and displayed on the campus of Stanford University in San Francisco, California, in 1984.
+The casting that had been created for placement in Los Angeles also was not ultimately displayed because the local governing body did not approve of the work, so the project was made to be fulfilled and displayed on the campus of Stanford University near San Francisco, California, in 1984.